 Take a guided walking tour

-Among the things to do in Stellenbosch that you should not miss there is a guided tour of the city.
-It’s a great way to get to know a bit more about its past – for example, that’s how I learned that the city was completely destroyed by a fire in 1710 and then almost entirely rebuilt – as well as its present, its culture and event take in its vibe.
+A guided tour of the city is a great way to get to know a bit more about its past – for example, that’s how I learned that the city was completely destroyed by a fire in 1710 and then almost entirely rebuilt – as well as its present, its culture and event take in its vibe.

 Walking tours usually go to all the most important landmarks in town, including Dorp Street, where you can spot many beautifully kept historical houses built in Cape Dutch style; the General Store Oom Samie Se Winkel, a nice store that seems to have just been transplanted from the past (beware photos aren’t allowed inside); the churches; the former seat of the magistrate and the Village Museum (more about that below).